-However, laser marker systems can be optimized for several materials.
-Laser experts can control several parameters such as the wavelength and the power of the laser beam to accomodate several applications and materials.
+However, laser marking systems can be optimized for several materials.
+Laser experts can control several parameters such as the wavelength and the power of the laser beam for several applications and materials.
 This important parametrization makes laser markers effective for various materials such as metals, ceramics, wood, plastics…

 Types of markings

-The use of dot peen systems is especially adequate for the writing of alphanumeric serial numbers or 2D barcodes such as Data Matrix.
-However, this technique is not widely spread for the writing of 1D barcodes.
-This is explained by the fact that 1D barcode readers need a higher level of writing contrast than 2D barcode.
+The use of dot peen systems is especially adequate for the writing of alphanumeric serial numbers or 2D barcodes such as data matrix codes.
+However, this technique is not widely used for the writing of 1D barcodes.
+This is explained by the fact that 1D barcode readers need a higher level of writing contrast than 2D barcodes.
 Such a level of contrast cannot be achieved by dot peen marking.